Yashwanth-Ramamurthi/TopoDistMF-v.1/README.md

 # TopoDistMF-v.1 : Computing Topological Distances between Multi-Fields

+This software offers tools for computing topological distances between multi-field data.
+It was developed as part of the SERB-CRG project (Topological Data Analysis: Tools for Multivariate, SERB/CRG/2018/000702, PI: Dr. Amit Chattopadhyay).
 This archive contains the source code and demonstration scripts for computing the following topological distances between multi-fields based on the corresponding quantized Reeb spaces: